jonvallet/cv/README.md

 * PostgresSQL, ElasticSearch

 Working as Technical Lead for the Ontology team.
-Manage 4 developers and I am responsable of product release cycle, general libraries and frameworks that are used for the product.
+Manage 4 developers and I am responsible of product release cycle, general libraries and frameworks that are used for the product.
 I also cordinate with the different technical leads of other teams to cordinate and collaborate.

 #### Click Travel Ltd
 - **Role**: Team Lead